 - ⅛ teaspoon mace (optional)

 The most important spices are cardamom, cloves and cinnamon.
 There are regional variations to the above mix which also include some coriander seeds, cumin seeds etc., but the list of spices above are the dominant ones in traditional biryani spice blends.

 If you take a fistful of biryani and throw it on a plate, the rice should scatter as fluffy grains and not clump together.
 The meat or chicken should be well done, juicy and falling off the bone.

-Choose highest quality aged basmati rice from a popular brand.
-Most popular brands offer a variety of basmati rice, from standard to ultra special.
+Choose highest quality aged long grain basmati rice from a popular brand.
+Most brands offer a variety of basmati rice, from standard to ultra special.
 For wide selection, check out larger Indian grocery stores or online.